mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-exchange-target-service-discovery.md

    * The token has not been revoked
    * The token is associated with the authenticated client, if client authentication is required

-3. If the `subject_token` is invalid for any reason (e.g., malformed, expired, revoked, or does not match the `subject_token_type`), the authorization server MUST return an error response with the error code `invalid_request` as described in Section 2.2.
+5. If the `subject_token` is invalid for any reason (e.g., malformed, expired, revoked, or does not match the `subject_token_type`), the authorization server MUST return an error response with the error code `invalid_request` as described in Section 2.2.

-4. If the `subject_token_type` is not supported by the authorization server, the authorization server MUST return an error response with the error code `unsupported_token_type` as described in Section 2.2.

-5. The authorization server MUST evaluate the `subject_token` in conjunction with the authenticated client's permissions to determine which target services are available for discovery.
+6. The authorization server MUST evaluate the `subject_token` in conjunction with the authenticated client's permissions to determine which target services are available for discovery.
+The specific authorization policy evaluation mechanism is implementation-specific and MAY be based on scopes, claims, resource-based access control, or other authorization models.
+When constructing the response, the authorization server MUST omit any target service objects or fields that would contain empty strings, as specified in Section 2.1.2.

 ### Request Example